 In parallel to my Ph.D. research, I produced the documentary Brasiguaios: Transnational Lives and Identities.
-The objective of this documentary is to present the narrative of individuals living in the landless camp Antônio Irmão, known as the Brasiguaios’ landless camp, in the town of Itaquiraí (MS) in Brazil.
+The objective of this documentary was to use filming as a method to gather and present the Brasiguaios' immigration narratives while living in Paraguay and their everyday life in the landless camp Antônio Irmão, known as the Brasiguaios’ landless camp, in the town of Itaquiraí (MS) in Brazil, often affecting the social relations in both countries.
 The documentary has already been exhibited in the UK and abroad.
 The trailer and further information are available at www.brasiguaios.com.

-My research interests include, but they are not limited to, sociological theories, social movements, identities, migration, ethnicity, transnationalism, interdisciplinary research methods.
-My main region of expertise is the Latin American Southern Cone, particularly Brazil and Paraguay.
+My research interests include, but they are not limited to, visual research methods (in particular, filming), migration, transnational processes and social movements.
+My region of expertise is the Latin American Southern Cone, particularly Brazil and Paraguay.

 My Ph.D. research would not have been possible without the support of Brasiguaios and non-Brasiguaios who shared their time and life stories.
-I am also grateful for the institutional support received from Department of Sociology, Institute of Teaching and Learning (IATL) and Institute of Advanced Study (IAS) at University of Warwick; Brazilian Rural Workers' Landless Movement (Movimento dos Trabalhadores Rurais Sem Terra - MST), the UK Society for Latin America Studies (SLAS) and Centre for Critical Inquiry into Society and Culture at Aston University.
+I am also grateful for the institutional support received from Department of Sociology, Institute of Teaching and Learning (IATL) and Institute of Advanced Study (IAS) at University of Warwick; Brazilian Rural Workers' Landless Movement (Movimento dos Trabalhadores Rurais Sem Terra - MST), Federal University of Rio de Janeiro (UFRJ), the UK Society for Latin America Studies (SLAS) and Centre for Critical Inquiry into Society and Culture at Aston University.